What if the problem of peeing outside the litter box appears?

-Why he stopped using litter box?
+Why did he stop using the litter box?
 Essential points to consider:

-- Medical problem (e.g. kidney disease, diarrhoea, bladder inflammation).
+- Medical problem (e.g. kidney disease, diarrhea, bladder inflammation).
 If your cat is suddenly drinking more, this could be it.
 It may be that she feels pain while peeing and associates it with the litter tray, so she starts to avoid it.
-Watch if she complains or not, she often does not visit the litter tray without leaving anything in it….
+Watch if she complains or not, she often does not visit the litter tray without leaving anything in it…

 - Is it a small cat?
 Maybe she hasn’t learned to use the litter tray yet.
 Watch the cat: when she starts to take care of herself outside the litter box, grab her and move her to the litter box.
 Praise.
 If it’s already done outside the tray, try to transfer some of the smell to the tray.

 - Distinguish between “taking care of oneself” and “the meaning of urine”.
 If this is the meaning of urine (the cat approaches the chosen place with its back and sprays it with urine; rather somewhere higher – on the walls, etc.), this is related to the hormones in the cat in heat or in an uncastrated male cat.
 The only solution will be castration.
 Too many cats in the house may also be the cause.
 Castrated cats may have left a piece of tissue in their ovaries or testicles that cause hormones to still be released that cause the need for meaning.

 - Inappropriate litter.
 Cats often don’t like scented sands.
 Most cats tolerate clogging well, although they tend to stick to their paws (which are usually wet) and this can also be a problem.
 A sand tray (double-bottomed) is not the best solution for cats who like to dig up.

 Clumping Cat Litter